playwrightExp/playwrightBoilerplate/README.md

-# Playwright Cucumber TS Demo Framework
+# Playwright Cucumber TS based Page Object Model Framework

 A framwork made with Playwright, Cucumber and Typescript that supports chromium,firfox and safari .
 This repo demonstrates how to write test scenarios using Gherkin and execute test steps using Playwright.
 The framework uses typescript as the language.